Kamand, Mandi district

-Kamand (also Kmaand, Hindi: कमान्द) is a small village in Development Block Mandi-Sadr, Mandi district, Himachal Pradesh, India.
+Kamand (also spelled Kmaand) is a small village in Development Block Mandi-Sadr, Mandi district, Himachal Pradesh, India.
 The village is situated on the left bank of the Uhl River.
 It is located on MDR23 Mandi-Bajaura Road, at a distance of 15 km from Mandi town.
 The South Campus of IIT Mandi borders Kamand and the entrance to the campus branches off from MDR23 here.
 The Kamand Gram Panchayat is a local self-governance body that covers Kamand and 6 other villages.

 Description

 Kamand is located on MDR23 Mandi-Bajaura Road, at a distance of 15 km from Mandi town.
 MDR23 continues on to Bajaura, connecting to Kullu, a distance of 51 km from Kamand.
 The village has an area of 248.4 ha.

 Crops grown in surrounding farms include corn, wheat, potato, red kidney beans (rajma), black-eyed peas (rongi).
 A number of businesses cater to the IIT Mandi community.
 These include provision and supply shops, restaurants, petrol bunk, services, lodges for students, staff and contractors, etc. Kamand has a Sub Post Office (Delivery Office) with pincode 175075.